geertmeersman/cloudlibrary/README.md

 | Platform       | Description                                |
 | -------------- | ------------------------------------------ |
 | `cloudlibrary` | Home Assistant component for Cloud Library |

+## Configuration

+The integration needs 3 inputs:

+- barcode: Your Cloud Library login
+- pin: Your Cloud Library password
+- library id: Your Cloud Library ID (this you can fetch from the url when you connect to the website: https://ebook.yourcloudlibrary.com/library/&lt;HERE YOU FIND THE LIBRARY ID&gt;/mybooks/current)

 ## Contributions are welcome!